 What ties entrepreneurs to the Port of Moerdijk is: room.
 Moerdijk offers them the room to grow, to expand into new markets, to realise sustainability goals And: to truly choose.
 To choose for sea or inland shipping, railway shipping, pipelines or transport by road.

 The Port of Moerdijk is surprisingly versatile.
-It is used for, and is familiar with, a wide variety of cargo.
 Over 400 companies do business from the port area, ranging from chemical companies to logistic service providers and manufacturing companies.
 Having no less than 4 modes of transport at their disposal, you can reach the entire world from Moerdijk.

 Moerdijk Port is important for the community.
 For the preservation and the growth of employment opportunities.
 For the vitality and quality of life of the region.
 At the same time, port activities place a burden on the local environment.
 The port authority wants to maintain the balance between 'people, planet and profit'.
 Thus the growth of the port and port-related activities always go hand in hand with investments in the quality of life and in nature.
 Only in this way can the port grow responsibly.

-Due to increasing sustainability and environmental performance, the Port Authority of Moerdijk received the ECO Ports PERS Certificate from the European Sea Ports Organisation in 2012 and again in 2014.
+Due to increasing sustainability and environmental performance, the Port Authority of Moerdijk received the ECO Ports PERS Certificate from the European Sea Ports Organisation in 2020.

 This certificate shows that the Port of Moerdijk meets all requirements related to sustainable development and environmental protection.